Toe tag

 A toe tag is a piece of cardboard attached with string to the big toe of a deceased individual in a morgue.
 It is used for identification purposes, allowing the mortician, coroner, law enforcement, and others involved in the death process to correctly identify the corpse.

 It usually bears the decedent's name, a case number if law enforcement is involved, and some descriptors like hair and eye color.
-In many places, actual toe tags are no longer used due to hygiene concerns but have been replaced by wrist and/or ankle bands that serve the same purpose.
+In many places, actual toe tags are no longer used due to hygiene concerns but have been replaced by wrist or ankle bands that serve the same purpose.
+Also, toe tags are used for correct identification of which body they are handling.